-Join Rutgers Cooperative Extension every Monday evening at 6:30pm for this free series starting September 14th.
-These live, interactive sessions are 1 hour.
+Join us on Monday at 6:30pm to learn from experts at Rutgers Cooperative Extension.
+These live, interactive sessions are approximately 1 hour.
 To join you need either a computer, tablet, or smartphone with speakers.
-Sessions are provided via Webex.
+Sessions are provided via Zoom.

 - Make a donation to support this programming